ENSpunks/Causal-Relativity-Public-/Papers/ReadMe.md

 **Causal Sphere Thought Experiments**
 - Alice and Bob are 2 Causal Spheres in space with no temporal dimension, just their Causal Spheres interacting in space.
-- Discuss the pysical causal effects in space relative to the Alice and Bob Causal Spheres.
+- Discuss and summarize the pysical causal effects in space relative to the Alice and Bob Causal Spheres.

 ---